ChanSuri/MIRAS_IMU_Analysis/README.md

 # Project
 Unite!
 Blended Intensive Program on Communications engineering and data science.
 Learn about Communications and Data Science for industrial applications in this advanced bachelor's and master's level Erasmus+ Blended Intensive Program which will combine online learning at your home university and in-campus work at Aalto University Summer School.
-The application period ends on the 15th of May 2023.
+The Duration is 21st August to 1st September.

 We did a project in a week based on the project MIRAS_IMU_Analysis_2022.